Aayush-Agnihotri/NJoy/README.md

 ### Frameworks and Resources
 ##### Front-end
-NJoy's front-end was built in React, which serves content like reviews and ratings to the client by fetching data from the REST API.
+NJoy's front-end was built in React, which serves content like reviews and ratings to the client by fetching data from the internal REST API.

 ##### Back-end and Database
-NJoy's back-end was built using Firebase, which stored review and ratings information and pushed the information to the front-end when requested.
+NJoy's back-end was built using Firebase, which stores review and ratings information and pushes the information to the front-end when requested.
 Additionally, NJoy's user authentication system was built using Firebase.

 ##### APIs
 NJoy uses its internal Firebase API to access data like reviews and ratings.
 To display locations on a map and get directions, NJoy accesses the Google Maps API.